 Since September 2019, the Moscow Institute of Physics & Technology (MIPT) has offered a Master in Blockchain.
 Taught on-campus and in English, the full-time master’s degree takes two years (four semesters).
 The cost is currently 870,000₽ (≈$11,000) but scholarships are available.

 The program focuses on blockchain applications and encourages students to develop real-world distributed ledger technology (DLT) solutions.
 The curriculum covers: cryptography; game theory; Ethereum; Hyperledger Fabric; and tokenomics.
 There is also the possibility of an internship at IBM.

 Polytechnic University of Milan

 Since September 2019, the Polytechnic University of Milan has offered an International Master in FinTech, Finance and Digital Innovation.
 The degree is intended for graduates with less than three years of work experience who want to specialize in FinTech.

 The one-year, full-time program is taught in English by the School of Management.
 Students spend two semesters on-campus in Milan before an international study tour in Europe, followed by a three-month final project.
 The curriculum combines knowledge of the financial world with information technology skills, including blockchain technology and smart contracts.
 Tuition fees are €16,500 (≈$19,000) but financial aid is available.

 University of the West of England

-Since September 2019, the University of the West of England (UWE Bristol) has offered an MSc FinTech).
-The one-year full-time master’s degree (also offered part-time over two-years) is taught on-campus at Bristol Business School.
+Since September 2019, the University of the West of England (UWE Bristol) has offered a Master of Science (MS) in FinTech.
+The one-year, full-time degree (also offered part-time over two-years) is taught on-campus at Bristol Business School.